MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-state.md

 All of these buckets are subclasses of the *bot state* class, which can be derived to define other types of buckets with different scopes.

-These predifined buckets are scoped to a certain visibility, depending on the bucket:
+These predefined buckets are scoped to a certain visibility, depending on the bucket:

 - User state is available in any turn that the bot is conversing with that user on that channel, regardless of the conversation
 - Conversation state is available in any turn in a specific conversation, regardless of user (i.e. group conversations)